Celeste1221/LogoOrderForm/README.md

-# LogoOrderForm-C-Sharp
+# LogoOrderForm
-A windows form for creating orders for a promotional products company
+A windows form using C# for creating orders for a promotional products company

 Spec:
 Create a simple windows form application that sales personnel can use to put together logo item orders.